pierrebedu/PERSONNAL-PROJECT-DASH_WEB_APP/README.md

 Creating a nice dashboard using Plotly's Dash.

 //Work in progress//
-At this stage not doing anything interesting, but functionnal.
+At this stage, not doing anything interesting, but functionnal.